-Factor T-O3/P-O2 T-O4/P-O3 T-O5/P-O4 T-O6/P-O5 & P-O-6 Credentials Identify officer's knowledge, expertise, practice, and value to the Corps.
+Factor 0-2/0-3 0-4 O-5 O-6 Credentials Identify officer's knowledge, expertise, practice, and value to the USPHS Commissioned Corps.
 Qualifying degree, licensure, registration, and/or certification, as defined in category appointment standards.
 Preparing for an advanced certification, licensure, or a degree program beyond the required, qualifying credentials.
-Completion of advanced certification or licensure beyond the required, qualifying credential; or enrollment in a degree program beyond the required, qualifying credentials.
+Completion of advanced certification or licensure beyond the required, qualifying credential; or enrollment and progression in a degree program beyond the required, qualifying credentials.
 Completion and integration/application of the advanced knowledge and skills that were achieved beyond the required, qualifying credentials.
-Licensure Current, unrestr cted, active license, where app olicable Continuing Officer participates and actively engages in continuing education activities.
-Officer helps in teaching or planning of continuing education activities.
-Officer plans, develops, or independently leads continuing education activities Education Maintains continuing education at a level necessary to maintain licensure or competency in your professional field.
-Learning activities must display a diversity of topics that enhances the value of the officer to the Corps and is documented in CV or in eOPF.
-Public Health Training & Experience Evidence of participation in leadership or public health training that enhances value of officer to the agency OR substantive participation in a community-based public health initiative or program (i.e., PACE) Evidence of participation in leadership and/or public health training that enhances value of officer to the Corps and agency; substantive leadership in a community-based public health initiative or program (i.e., PACE); OR demonstrated experience of service on a local, regional or national activity or initiative Evidence of participation in executive leadership and/or public health training that enhances value of officer to the Corps; substantive leadership, supervision, and mentorship to others in a community-based public health initiative or program (i.e., PACE); OR demonstrated experience of service on a local, regional, national or international public health activity or initiative
+Continuing Officer participates and continuing education ac Officer helps in planning of continuing education activities.
+Officer plans, develops, or independently leads continuing education activities Education Maintains continuing education at a level necessary to maintain licensure or competence Learning activities must display a diversity of topics that enhances the value of the offic Corps and is documented in CV or in electronic Official Personnel Folder (eOPF). he officer to the USPHS Commissioned Public Health Training & Experience Evidence of participation in leadership or public health training that enhances value of officer to the agency OR substantive participation in a community-based public health initiative or program (e.g., PACE) Evidence of participation in leadership and/or public health training that enhances value of officer to the USPHS Commissioned Corps and agency; substantive leadership in a community-based public health initiative or program (e.g., PACE); OR demonstrated public health experience of service on a local, regional, or national activity or initiative Evidence of participation in executive leadership and/or public health training that enhances value of officer to the USPHS Commissioned Corps; substantive leadership, supervision, and mentorship to others in a community-based public health initiative or program (e.g., PACE); OR demonstrated public health experience of service on a local, regional, national, or international public health activity or initiative